 - the number of flying-foxes in a congregation on the dates monitored

 - the breeding status of flying-foxes and whether young are present

 - little red flying-fox, Pteropus scapulatus

-For more information on the department’s flying-fox roost monitoring program, including how to volunteer, please contact the Wildlife Management Unit.
+For more information on the department’s flying-fox roost monitoring program, including how to volunteer for the NFFMP, please contact email@example.com.